wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-java/fme-java-attributes.md

       </td>

       <td>
-        A hash of multiple attributes you want to set for a user.
+        A map of multiple attributes you want to set for a user.
       </td>
     </tr>